 Rangika Hikkaduwa Koralege, ph.d. - materials chemistry

-Biological Applications for Nanoparticles
+Biological Applications of Engineered Nanoparticles

-hazards of colloidal suspensions of fullerenes.
+We are mainly interested in colloidal suspensions of fullerenes.

 Carmen Huffman, Ph.D. - Physical Chemistry